1803233552/StableDiffusionTelegramBot/README.md

 Sending '/lora 数字' will display the Lora.

 Sending '/ht 再来一张' or clicking '/htre' will generate a chart using the previous entry.

+In the preset file, you can set multiple presets in the second column and beyond for easy access.
+Simply use '/ht' followed by your preset name.
+For example, '/ht 心海' will trigger the Lora in the first column.

 Occasionally, there may be an error stating that the remote host has closed the connection.
 You can ignore this.